-Sophie Swift Camp Director sswift@crossroadsbsa.org
+Sophie Swift | Camp Director sswift@Scouting.org

-Cole Eder Program Director cso-program@cacin.us
+Jacob Sonntag | Program Director cso-program@cacin.us

-CAC Program Assistant camping@crossroadsbsa.org
+CAC Program Assistant 160Camping@Scouting.org

 FAMILY CAMP

 Family camp is for rising Bear and Webelos Scouts and their entire family.
 Traditionally these Scouts will be entering the third or fourth grade in the next school year.
 These Scouts often have been to day camp and are ready for their first overnight summer camp experience, but they may not be comfortable being away from a parent.